NativeScript/docs/content/guide/native-code/ios.md

 #### Using `@objcMembers`

-A shortcut to the `@objc` notation is to use the `@objcMembers` notation at the class level to make the entire class accessible, e.g.
+A shortcut to the `@objc` notation is to use the `@objcMembers` notation at the class level to make the entire class accessible.

 ```swift
 // HelloSwift.swift